 Her current work focuses on the International Monetary Fund's response to the Covid-19 pandemic.
 She has previously investigated the human rights impact of the US government’s deregulation of mountaintop-removal coal mining, as well as of the disposal of coal ash, a toxic byproduct of combusting coal.
 She has also researched and written extensively on how corruption in resource-rich countries robs people of their fundamental rights, with a particular focus on Equatorial Guinea.

-Saadoun was formerly the Leonard H. Sandler fellow in Human Rights Watch's Middle East and North Africa division, where she researched and reported on human rights abuses in Israel and Palestine.
-Her primary focus was human rights and international humanitarian law violations associated with businesses operating in or with Israeli settlements in the West Bank, as well as developing broader guidance for companies active in situations of occupation.
-While covering Israel and Palestine, Saadoun also investigated extrajudicial killings, house demolitions, and abuse of minors in police detention.
+Saadoun was formerly a Leonard H. Sandler fellow at Human Rights Watch, where she researched and reported on human rights abuses in Israel and Palestine.
+Her primary focus was human rights and international humanitarian law violations associated with businesses operating in or with Israeli settlements in the West Bank, as well as developing broader guidance for companies doing business in occupied territories.